-YUS CA identified women as a key stakeholder group and stressed the need for gender inclusion - "as a result of intermarriage the new people need information on conservation relevant to YUS.
+YUS CA identified women as a key stakeholder group and stressed the need for gender inclusion - "as a result Management effectiveness evaluation results 93 of intermarriage the new people need information on conservation relevant to YUS.
 There needs to be greater engagement of women in the conservation process.
 We need to complete the gender program, which aims to train staff to have a more gender inclusive approach".